jvillste/dali/doc/db.md

   * merging two graphs would invalidate the old indexes.
 If the old indexes are kept separate, they can be kept i caches
   *

+* transactions should have running numbering so that clients can tell if they have got all transactions and in the right order.